seancarmody/Protovis-Loader/readme.txt

 Protovis Loader makes the whole process a lot easier in two ways:

 1. It ships with a copy of the Protovis javascript library and once the plugin is activated, links to the library will automatically be included in page headers.
-1. It creates a “shortcode” which makes it very easy to include Protovis scripts in blog posts and pages.
+1. It creates a shortcode called [pvis] which makes it very easy to include Protovis scripts in blog posts and pages.

 You can see it in action on [the Stubborn Mule](http://www.stubbornmule.net/resources/protovis-loader/).